Looking for creative ways to attract pollinators to your garden?

 Grow a Variety of Flowering Plants & Grasses

 Many grasses, native plants, and kitchen garden edibles such as dill and fennel are important host plants for butterflies.
-If you find holes chewed in leaves it may very well be the work of a caterpillar, so be sure to properly ID the culprit before removing.
-It could be the larva of a rare butterfly.
+If you find holes chewed in leaves it may very well be the work of a caterpillar, so be sure to properly ID the culprit before removing it from your garden.
+It could be the larva of a rare and important butterfly.

 Plant Flowers With Vegetables